wireapp/wire-server/docs/src/understand/federation/api.md

 In the following the interactions between *Federator* and *Federation Ingress* components of the backends involved are omitted for simplicity.
-Also the backend domain and infra domain are assumed the same.
+Also the backend domain and infrastructure domain are assumed the same.

-Additionally we assume that the backend domain and the infra domain of the respective backends involved are the same and each domain identifies a distinct backend.
+Additionally we assume that the backend domain and the infrastructure domain of the respective backends involved are the same and each domain identifies a distinct backend.